InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

 5. Folks who want to join the pattern mining team but are new to this please let us know.
 We can bring you up to speed.

 If you don't have access yet to the google drive shared folder, contact @thyao, @silona or @cedric on the Slack channel.
 They can add you to the google group. @cedric or @duane can ensure you have access to the #innersource-patterns slack channel.

+Note: A transition from Wiki to Github is in the works.
+For the time being, some of both are being done until all is transferred.
+Default to github.

 # InnerSource Patterns Workflow